GISMentors/geopython-english/owslib/index.rst

 .. figure:: ../images/zm10.png

+   Downloaded image from WMS

 OGC WFS
 ~~~~~~~

-OGC Web Feature Service deals for downloading of vector data.
-Usually
+OGC :wikipedia-en:`Web Feature Service` deals for downloading of
-OGC GML format is used for data exchange.
+vector data.
+Usually OGC GML format is used for data exchange.

 First step: let's find some WFS service in our CSW server: